atlaste/CPPCoverage/README.md

 Most of this code is written by Stefan de Bruijn (nickname: atlaste).
 A special thank you must go to Michał Antoniak (nickname: MAntoniak) who contributed quite a few significant PR's.

+# Talk, contact

+Have something to contribute or want to discuss something?
+Join us on discord: https://discord.gg/4He86kN5